 What is agile software development?
 The agile development lifecycle is a way of managing development teams and projects.
 It has moved away from a prescriptive approach where a developer spends weeks creating comprehensive documentation including a requirements backlog so long, it could be confused with a Harry Potter book.
 Agile stresses a lean project management model, with incremental work cadences.
 The lean software development model is comprised of sprints.
 They operate by abbreviating the entire app development lifecycle into smaller cycles and tasks.

 Each sprint should have a defined period of time (usually 2-3 weeks).
 After that time, the direction and progress of the application is assessed.
 This gives the project stakeholders an opportunity to evaluate its trajectory and decide whether any new features or modifications are required.
 So your first sprint might be to develop a simple application with a payment wizard.
 The next sprint could be to add a chat interface to your application.

 Ensuring stakeholders are engaged during development is a critical component of the agile methodology.
 Close collaboration keeps all team members (including the product owner) accountable and on the same page.

 Did you know agile management software (provided by Atlassian) monitors the software that controls and communicates with the Mars Curiosity rover.

-The concept of agile development stems from a group of seventeen individuals who believed that the traditional, waterfall approach to developing software projects was failing far too regularly.
-In 2001, the agile manifesto was created.
-The values comprising the manifesto are represented in the infographic below.
+The concept of agile development stems from a group of seventeen individuals who believed that the traditional, waterfall methodology approach to developing software projects was failing far too regularly.
+In 2001, the agile manifesto was created, presenting a lean model for software development.
+The values comprising the agile model manifesto and lean development are represented in the infographic below.